 - Avoid altitude sickness.
 Don’t go too high too fast.
 Keeping it below 11,000 feet is a safe bet.

-- Signs of altitude sickness include a headache, muscle aches, inappropriate shortness of breath, and inability to reason normally.
+- Signs of altitude sickness include headache, muscle aches, inappropriate shortness of breath, and inability to reason normally.

 - Don’t go too hard.
 A large percentage of injuries happen from fatigue later in the day when someone goes for that “one last run” and ends up breaking an ankle.